All schools receive additional income called the Pupil Premium.

 - Our FSM/Pupil Premium students continue to achieve excellent results and to make good progress.
 The table below summarises the outcomes of Disadvantaged students against Non Disadvantaged students from provisional 2017/2018 results.

 |Group||Nos of students||Progress 8||Attainment 8||9*-5 Eng and Maths||9*-4 Eng and Maths||EBacc % Strong||EBacc % Standard|

-In 2017-2018, Northwood School was allocated £13938 in funding as part of the Year 7 Catch Up initiative.
-The Year 7 Catch Up Premium is additional funding for students who did not achieve the expected standard in their Key Stage 2 SATs in either English or maths.
+In 2018-2019, Northwood School was allocated £14336 in funding as part of the Year 7 Catch Up initiative.
+The Year 7 Catch Up Premium is additional funding for pupils who did not achieve the expected standard in their Key Stage 2 SATs in either English or maths.